dashcommunity/proposal-dash-rpms/proposal.md

 ### Overview

-This is a request to fund the ongoing process for building, packaging, and delivery of Dash Core code for the premier family of linux operating systems:
+This is a request to fund the ongoing process of building, packaging, and delivery of Dash Core code for the premier family of linux operating systems:
 Red Hat -- Fedora, CentOS and RHEL.
 I have been building packages for this line of operating systems for approximately 8 months now and will continue to do so,